 This Charter sets out the role, composition and responsibilities of the People & Performance Committee (the Committee) with respect to Iress Limited and its subsidiaries (the Company).

-The role of the Committee in relation to remuneration matters is to assist and advise the Board to fulfil its responsibilities on matters relating to the compensation, bonuses, incentives and remuneration issues of all staff, including the executives but excluding directors.
+The role of the Committee in relation to remuneration matters is to assist and advise the Board to fulfil its responsibilities on matters relating to the remuneration strategy and policy for all staff, including the executives but excluding directors.

 The duties of the Committee in relation to remuneration matters include: